IMAGINE-Consortium/imagine/doc/source/components.rst

-To convert ones own model into a IMAGINE-compatible field, one must create subclass one of the base classes available the :py:mod:`imagine.fields.basic_fields`, most likely using one of the available templates to write a *wrapper* to the original code which are discussed in the sections below.
+To convert ones own model into a IMAGINE-compatible field, one must create subclass one of the base classes available the :py:mod:`imagine.fields.base_fields`, most likely using one of the available templates to write a *wrapper* to the original code which are discussed in the sections below.
 If basic field type one is interested is *not* available as a basic field, one